The Super-Takumar 55mm f1.8 is an all-time classic and one of the best vintage lenses commonly available today.

 Using the Super-Takumar 55mm f1.8 on a digital camera

-With the adapter, the lens is actually a little longer than the (old) 18-55mm Sony NEX kit lens.
+When put together, the lens and adapter together are actually a little longer than the (old) 18-55mm Sony NEX kit lens.

 In my review of the F.Zuiko 38mm f1.8, I talked about how the small size (of the adapter as much as the lens) was something I was very fond of.